Ransomware: what is it and how to get rid of it?

 Make regular backups

 We have seen that ransomware targets files that are dear to you (photos, documents, PDFs, etc.).
 The simplest is therefore to make regular backups on an external hard drive disconnected from the PC in normal times.
 The free paragon software will do this very well..
-For more comfort, and unless you have a sufficiently large hard drive, you can also make a clone of your system with Macrium Reflect.
+For greater comfort, and unless you have a sufficiently large hard drive, you can also make a clone of your system with Macrium Reflect.

 Have an updated antivirus